 3.2.
 Founding Appaloosa Management (1993)

 After being passed over for partnership at Goldman, Tepper left to build his own firm.
-He co-founded Appaloosa Management in 1993, reportedly starting with $57 million in capital.
+In 1993, he co-founded Appaloosa Management with Jack Walton.
+According to Investopedia, the firm launched with roughly $57 million in capital.

-Through his focused strategies, the fund achieved one of the most impressive long-term records in the industry.
-It has generated average annual returns of over 25% for its clients for much of its operational history.
+Through his focused distressed-debt strategies, the fund achieved one of the most enviable track records in Wall Street history.
+Major financial outlets like Forbes have reported that Appaloosa generated average annual returns of approximately 25% (net) for its investors over nearly three decades, significantly outperforming the S&P 500.

 3.3.
 Crisis Trades that Built His Reputation

-- The 2020 COVID Dip: During the initial market panic in March 2020, Tepper once again followed his “buy when there’s fear” playbook.
-He aggressively bought into the dip, particularly in technology stocks, capitalizing on the rapid market recovery.
+2020 COVID Dip: During the pandemic panic of March 2020, he once again bought heavily into technology stocks, capitalizing on the subsequent V-shaped recovery.

 4. David Tepper’s Investment Philosophy